RLuckom/raphaelluckom.com/hugo_site/content/posts/fixable_problems.md

 people.
 It makes me sad that out of that, somehow, _programming_ is what gets a bad name-- as if it's the intellectual activity of writing code that gentrifies neighborhoods or moves factories overseas, and not billions of tiny acts of unthinking capitulation to the logic of markets.
-I didn't want that to be the note I left on.
+I didn't want to leave on that note.

 If I've been short on specifics for the past couple months, it's because I didn't have specifics to share.
 I knew my intended direction of travel but not my route, and certainly not when or where exactly I might arrive.
 Those things are a little clearer to me now--at least, I can describe some of the concrete details of what I'm working on day-to-day.
-The things I'm about to talk about should be considered works-in-progress, and I reserve the right to about-face on any of them if my perspective changes.
+What I'm about to talk about should be considered work-in-progress, and I reserve the right to about-face on any of it if my perspective changes.

 I've been working on three specific projects.
 The first one is the cloud infrastructure that lives in [github](https://github.com/RLuckom/raphaelluckom.com/tree/master/terraform) alongside